OICR/softeng-blog/_posts/sam_rich/2020-02-23-custom-react-plotly.md

 ---
 layout: post
-title:  "How to Customize the Toolbar in React-Plotly.js"
+title:  "How to Customize the Modebar in React-Plotly.js"
 breadcrumb: true
 author: sam_rich
 date: 2020-02-23